philamp/formovie_theater_hdr_settings/README.md

 > - HUE settings are the same as https//www.projectorcentral.com/Formovie-Theater-UST-Laser-TV-Projector-Review.htm excecpt for yellow.
 > - SATURATION lowered for RED, FT and MAGENTA.
 > - BRIGHTNESS lowered by a lot.
 Worth trying 50 with Gamma bright as well maybe.
-> - GAIN adusted to same value for all, should be adjusted with color temperature instead.
+> - GAIN adusted to same value for all, should be adjusted with COLOR TEMPERATURE instead.
+>   - and RED must be lowered by 2 units from default in these both sections (giving 48 and -2) to avoid pink/purple noise on bright lights
 > - ``*`` means it was changed from projectorcentral advice